 Case studies of difficult problems in core engine development.
-Possible topics include: advanced multithreading approaches, streaming and open world games, working with massive data sets, scalability, CPU and GPU decoupling, techniques for rapid iteration, and other challenging core engine problems.
+Possible topics include: advanced multithreading approaches, streaming and open world games, making major modifications to existing/middleware engines, working with massive data sets, scalability, optimizing for rapid I/O, and other challenging core engine problems.

 Advances in World Simulation

-How have gains in computing power allowed for higher fidelity physical simulation?
-Are you leveraging CPU, GPU, Machine Learning?
-Possible topics include soft and rigid body physics, cloth, fluid simulation, destruction, and new approaches to animation.
+How have gains in computing power allowed for higher fidelity world simulation?
+Possible topics include soft and rigid body physics, audio simulation and propagation, fluid simulation, destruction, and new approaches to animation.

 AI Behavior Design

 How has AI and NPC behavior advanced over the last year?
 What new approaches are driving this advance?
-Have scripting techniques been surpassed by others?
+Have behavior trees and scripting been surpassed by new techniques?
 And how should AI deal with rendering fidelity taking it down the slope of the uncanny valley?

 High-fidelity Character Animation